 If you are in retirement and struggling to stay active, read our blog: The Benefits of Exercise as We Age- For People Who Want to Keep Active, Mobile, and Healthy.

-In addition to stretching, massage is another way to help lengthen shortened muscles and relieve tension in the lower back.
+Massage is a great way to help lengthen shortened muscles and relieve tension in the lower back.
 Healthy lower back muscles lead to increased overall stability, which can help prevent future lower back problems.
 Visit Doylestown Sports Medicine Center to discover just how effective a massage can be.

 Tip #7 – Sleep on A Good Quality Mattress